 TRADE BETWEEN DISTINCT SHARING ECONOMIES

-Despite the enormous advantages of being in a very large sharing economy (which may over time persuade everybody on the planet to form one single sharing economy) it may happen that distinct sharing economies form.
+Despite the enormous advantages of being in a very large sharing economy as described here (which may over time persuade everybody on the planet to form one single sharing economy) it may happen that distinct sharing economies form.
 People in one region may mutually decide to share among themselves but choose not to share freely with people in another region, even though the people in that other region share freely among themselves.
 There may thus be distinct sharing economies, of varying sizes.
 What will the economic relation between them be?

 Though it is impossible to predict what people will do in the future, it is possible to imagine what are some of the things they might do that are consistent with egalitarian principles in this case.